kostaman/LED_Matrix-1/README.md

 Firmware images are products of ColorLight and I am just saving them off.
 They are exactly the same as the ones provided by [LEDUpgrade 3.6](https://www.colorlightinside.com/Products/Software/37_143.html).
 Configuration files were produced by [LEDVision 8.0](https://www.colorlightinside.com/Products/Software/37_31.html).

 Current logic builds 16x128 LED Matrix, however configuration of Receiver card is 64x32 for performance reasons.
+This is easily corrected with a simple mapper function.
+Honestly I would not expect this to have been supported.
+These are well designed to support signage market, which provides functionality that can be used here.

 The receiver card supports:
 - gamma correction
 - memory map
 - current gain (depending on panel)